skoruba/Duende.IdentityServer.Admin/README.md

 - [x] Create the Business Logic & EF layers - available as a nuget package
 - [x] Create a project template using dotnet CLI - `dotnet new template`
-  - [x] First template: The administration of the IdentityServer4 and Asp.Net Core Identity
+  - [x] First template: The administration of the Duende.IdentityServer and Asp.Net Core Identity
 - [x] Add logging into
   - [x] Database
   - [x] File